Treating Addiction & Trauma

 Addiction can be closely related to trauma.
 One may lead to the other, and they both have an impact on a person’s mental and physical wellness.
 They both can feel inescapable to those suffering from them.
 Fortunately, the clinicians and counselors on staff at Extra Mile Recovery are experts at providing compassionate, effective treatment to help clients reclaim their lives from trauma and addiction.

 Trauma can be difficult to treat using traditional therapies.
 We’re proud to offer eye movement desensitization & reprocessing (EMDR), an evidence-based trauma therapy.
 Our resident EMDR specialist can help clients engage with and move past their trauma, no matter how severe.
+We are among the best EMDR treatment centers in Mississippi.

 Rod Farrar, Clinical Director, EMDR Specialist